-Melissa’s practice involves counseling clients on a wide range of traditional regulatory compliance and enforcement issues at both the state and federal levels, including licensing requirements, consumer financial products and compliance, payment systems, corporate and transactional matters, financial institution investment and acquisition, as well as advising in the development of new financial services products.
+Melissa advises clients on all aspects of financial institutions laws, including the Bank Holding Company Act, the National Bank Act, the Federal Reserve Act, the Federal Deposit Insurance Act, the Bank Secrecy Act, and key state banking law requirements.
+Melissa’s practice involves counseling clients on a wide range of traditional bank and finance regulatory compliance and enforcement issues at both the state and federal levels, including licensing requirements, consumer financial products and compliance, corporate and transactional matters, anti-money laundering compliance, financial institution investment and acquisition, as well as advising in the development of new financial services products.

-Melissa routinely represents clients before U.S. and state financial regulatory agencies, including the Federal Reserve Board, the Office of the Comptroller of the Currency, and the Consumer Financial Protection Bureau.
+Based in Washington DC, Melissa has cultivated high-level relationships and long-standing connections throughout the regulatory arena, giving her a unique industry insight and access to resources critical to the success of her clients.
 Prior to starting her private practice, Melissa served as an attorney in the Office of the Chief Counsel of the Department of the Treasury’s Bureau of the Public Debt.

 “Melissa brings an insider’s perspective and extensive network from her time at the Treasury Department.
 The fintech space is evolving at a breakneck pace, and her help navigating these regulatory changes is tantamount to our clients’ success.”
 Stephen A. Aschettino, partner and chair of Loeb & Loeb’s Payments Technology Practice and co-leader of the Blockchain Practice